 To create a workpad of the eCommerce store data, add the data set, then create the workpad.

-- Go to the Kibana Home page, then click Try our sample data.
+- On the home page, click Try sample data.

-- On the Sample eCommerce orders data card, click Add data.
+- On the Sample eCommerce orders card, click Add data.

 - Open the main menu, then click Canvas.

 - On the Canvas workpads page, click Create workpad.